← Back to Library

 What is the difference between trigrams and hexagrams?+

 Trigrams consist of three lines and represent the eight fundamental forces of nature (Heaven, Earth, Thunder, Wind, Water, Fire, Mountain, Lake).
-Hexagrams are formed by stacking two trigrams, yielding 64 combinations that map the complete matrix of human experience.
-Trigrams are the basic units; hexagrams are the complete language.
+Hexagrams are formed by stacking two trigrams, yielding 64 combinations that describe changing situations.
+Trigrams are the basic units; hexagrams are the complete symbolic language.

 How do the yarrow stalk and coin methods differ?+

-The yarrow stalk method is a classical approach involving ritual sorting of 50 stalks.
-The coin method is simpler — toss 3 coins 6 times.
-The key difference is probability: the coin method gives each line a 50% chance of changing, while the yarrow method gives about 25%, so yarrow-cast hexagrams usually have fewer changing lines.
+The yarrow stalk method is a classical approach involving the sorting of 50 stalks.
+The coin method is simpler: toss 3 coins 6 times.
+The key difference is probability distribution.
+The common three-coin method gives each line a 25% combined chance of being Old Yin or Old Yang.
+The yarrow method also has a 25% combined changing-line chance, but Old Yin and Old Yang are weighted differently.

 How do I interpret changing lines?+